ML6503/cyhandmade_shop/client/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to CY shop project!

 This project has been created using **webpack-cli**, you can now run